-A large percentage of Mormon Missionaries are sent to a foreign land, and the majority of them, and even some that stay state-side, are asked to learn a new language.
+A large percentage of missionaries of The Church of Jesus Christ of Latter-day Saints are sent to a foreign land, and the majority of them, and even some that stay state-side, are asked to learn a new language.
 This is the next in a series of posts on learning the language of your mission.
 This language learning series will be good for both future and current missionaries striving to better master their mission language.

 The Lord declared to Joseph Smith that “every man shall hear the fullness of the gospel in his own tongue, and in his own language, through those who are ordained unto this power” (D&C 90:11).
 Regardless of the language you are called to teach in, whether it be your native tongue or not, you have been “ordained unto this power.”
 If you have been called to learn a foreign language, part of your calling is to learn to speak your mission language well so that you can help others come unto Christ.